modlfo/VultModules/README.md

 ## Build

-First you need to build [Rack](https://github.com/VCVRack/Rack) following the instructions in its [README](https://github.com/VCVRack/Rack/blob/master/README.md).
+First you need to build the latest release version of [Rack](https://github.com/VCVRack/Rack) following the instructions in its [README](https://github.com/VCVRack/Rack/blob/master/README.md).

 Then clone this repository inside the `plugins` folder of Rack and use `make`.